1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: These clauses made them fully dependent on the British.

-33. The Subsidiary Alliance was criticized because:
+33. The Subsidiary Alliance was criticized because___________.

 A) It drained Indian states financially